George H.W. Bush, 41st president, dies at 94

 "He was on a bombing mission about 600 miles south of Japan," said historian Douglas Brinkley, "when he was shot down and it went into the sea.
 And it's a great moment for his life of heroism, September 3, 1944."

-He returned from war with a Distinguished Flying Cross and a bright political future.
-A year later, he was hard at work at Yale University and courting the young woman he met at a Christmas dance.
+He returned from war with a Distinguished Flying Cross.
+A year later, he was at Yale University and courting the young woman he met at a Christmas dance.

 In January 1945, he married Barbara Pierce.
 They said it was love at first sight.
 "I think he's the wisest, smartest, most decent, caring person I know, and I think he's the handsomest thing I ever laid my eyes on," Barbara Bush once said.